 Found property should be turned into the University Police Department.
-You may either call 333-7816 to have an officer meet with you to pick up the found property or you may take the property directly to the University Police Department located on the 2nd Floor of the Oak Street Parking Deck.
+You may either call (229) 333-7816 to have an officer meet with you to pick up the found property or you may take the property directly to the University Police Department located on the 2nd Floor of the Oak Street Parking Deck.
 DO NOT send found property through inter-campus mail.
 Note: The VSU Police Department does not accept found clothing and only takes in items of value (cell phones, laptops, wallets and etc.).

-Lost property should be reported to the Valdosta State University Crime Prevention Division by telephoning 333-7816.
-University Police make every effort to locate the owner of found property and return it.
+Lost property should be reported to the Valdosta State University Police Department by telephoning (229) 333-7816.
+University Police make every effort to locate the owner of the found property and return it.
 Found property with some form of identification is can be returned to the rightful owner without delay.
 Found property is held for sixty(60) days and if the owner cannot be located, it is transferred to the VSU found property custodian to be disposed of in accordance with Board of Regents Policy.

 Operation Secure Building